nickola/knowledge/README.md

 If `selector` is not defined, corresponding `EndpointSlice` (legacy `Endpoints`) are not created automatically and should be created manually. `EndpointSlice` contains references to a set of network endpoints.

 Headless `Service` used when you don't need load balancing across `Pods` and single IP for the `Service`.
 If will return DNS `A` / `AAAA` records for each IP or DNS `CNAME` record for `type: ExternalName`.
 It can be created if explicitly specify `None` for the `clusterIP` field.

+## Snippets

+### Environment variables for container

+This example shows how to add environment variables to container from `ConfigMap`, `Secret` and downwards API (`Node` name and IP, `Pod` namespace, name and IP, resources requests and limits).

+See file: `./kubernetes/snippets/environment-variables.yaml`.

 # Linux